isomorphic-software/smartclient-docs/classes/DataBoundComponent.md

 Adds an item to the header context menu allowing users to launch a dialog to define a new field based on values present in other fields, using the [FormulaBuilder](FormulaBuilder.md#class-formulabuilder).

 User-added formula fields can be persisted via [ListGrid.getFieldState](ListGrid_2.md#method-listgridgetfieldstate) and [ListGrid.setFieldState](ListGrid_2.md#method-listgridsetfieldstate).

-To avoid undefined behavior, this property must be set to `false` if the same record objects, or the same [ResultSet](ResultSet.md#class-resultset) instances, are shared among multiple [DataBoundComponent](../reference.md#interface-databoundcomponent)s.

 ### Groups